dailymotion/oplog/README.md

     oplogd --mongo-url mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]]/database[?options]

-The `oplog_events` and `oplog_states` collections will be created in the specified database.
+The `oplog_ops` and `oplog_states` collections will be created in the specified database.
 It is advised to dedicate a database to this service in order to not to share locks contention with another services.

 Available options: